-It is the responsibility of the SMSC Coordinator to oversee and organise the monitoring and evaluation of RSE, in the context of the overall school plans for monitoring the quality of teaching and learning.
-The SMSC programme will be treated as a subject department in this exercise, under which all departments undertake yearly self-evaluation and a twice yearly monitoring and evaluation exercise led by the School Management Group.
+It is the responsibility of the SMSC Co-ordinator to oversee and organise the monitoring and evaluation of RSE, in the context of the overall school plans for monitoring the quality of teaching and learning.
+The SMSC programme is treated as a subject department in this exercise, under which all departments undertake yearly self-evaluation and a twice yearly Focussed Area Review exercise led by the School Management Group.
+If deemed necessary we also commission an external review of our provision by our SIP or similar.